psotoarenas/RL_autoscalers_dynasim/README.md

 More information about the Docker SDK for python: https://docker-py.readthedocs.io/en/stable/

 ## Examples

+For each version (docker and git tag) the examples can differ.
+So use for both the simulator and controller the same tag to test the examples

+Currently we the following tags with corresponding examples:

+- server_migration
+- counter_in_json

 ### Vertical Scaling (_RO_VerticalScaling.py_)

 - Make sure that in the CommunicationRO.py file the handle_message function has both float and string counters (line 35-40).